supertestnet/epic_poetry_club/_posts/2026-07-05-timeline-of-great-english-epics.md

 - The Davideis by Thomas Ellwood
 - Lucan's Civil War by Thomas May
 - Supplement to Lucan by Thomas May
+- The Life of Christ by Samuel Wesley

 ## 1700s
 - The Rape of the Lock by Alexander Pope